Tulip Biosciences

 Study shows mucus contains molecules that block Salmonella infection

-New research shows that mucin-inspired glycopolymers can block Salmonella from infecting cells,.
+New research reveals that biomaterials inspired by mucus biology can effectively block Salmonella from infecting cells.

 MIT News